 Step 6.
 The Replication Server records the update in its own Changelog backend (i.e., backend ID of replicationChanges) and on disk with the path to changelogDb under the server root.
 The Replication Changelog backend keeps track of updates at each and every Data Store in the replication topology.
 When a Data Store joins the replication topology after being disconnected for some reason, updates from the Replication Changelog backend are re-sent to this Data Store.
 Old records from the Replication Changelog backend are purged, which by default removes records older than 24 hours.
-If the backend does not contain all of the records that another Data Store needed when rejoining the replication topology, then the replicated data set in the Data Store must be re-initialized.
+If the backend does not contain all of the records that another Data Store must be re-initialized.
 In this case, the Data Store enters lockdown mode and an administrative alert is sent.